Multi-person 3D pose estimation from unlabelled data: Introduction

+There are multiple usability, cost and operational requirements that can be expected in a Human Pose Estimator (HPE).
+First, most applications require support for more than one person.
+Secondly, except for very few niche cases, HPEs must work with occluded body parts.
+Most applications will also benefit from limiting sensors to RGB cameras, avoiding RGBD or other more expensive hardware.
+An ideal HPE would also exploit the available context to provide 3-dimensional data for all keypoints, even if not all of them are visible.
+Another desirable feature for any learning-based HPE would be not to require a labelled dataset to be implemented in a new space, as they are expensive to compile.

-RGB-based multi-human and multi-view 3D pose estimation is usually done in three steps: a) detect humans and estimate their 2D poses on the images using, for example, a Convolutional Neural network (CNN); b) search for correspondences in the different views of the people provided by the cameras; and c) estimate 3D poses for each person based on the image coordinates of their joints for the different views.
-This work presents a novel solution for the second and third steps.
-For the first stage, there are numerous pose detectors based on CNNs~\cite{matterportmaskrcnn2017, openpose2019} that perform with high accuracy and low processing time.
+RGB-based multi-human and multi-view 3D pose estimation is usually done in three steps: a) detect humans and estimate their 2D poses on the images using, for example, a Convolutional Neural Network (CNN); b) search for correspondences in the different views of the people detected in the previous step; and c) estimate 3D poses for each person based on the image coordinates of their keypoints for the different views.
+This work builds on top of publicly available pose detectors (\textit{e.g.}, \cite{matterportmaskrcnn2017, openpose2019}) for the first step of the pipeline and presents a novel solution for the second and third steps.
+It is important to note that the system developed in this research can be integrated with any third-party 2D detector.

-Regarding the second step, which consists in associating the 2D poses that correspond to the same person in the different images, most of the literature addresses the problem using heuristics based on appearance and geometry cues.
+Regarding the second step, which consists on associating the 2D poses that correspond to the same person in the different images, the literature addresses the problem using both appearance and geometry cues.
 Examples of this are the use of epipolar geometry to assign a cost to each pose detected~\cite{9025555} or the embedding of appearance features using a pre-trained model to provide affinity scores between bounding boxes~\cite{dong2021fast}.
-The pictorial structure model to do multi-human tracking was extended in \cite{6909612}.
-However, they assume to know the number of people in the scene, which is not realistic.
-Due to the variability of the number of views and people in the scene, we propose a model based on Graph Neural Networks (GNNs) to match people's views.
-The use of machine learning improves the stability against occlusions.
-Additionally, GNNs are order-invariant and can manage a variable number of inputs.
+Due to the desired multi-person support and the irrelevance of the order in which people are detected, we chose to exploit Graph Neural Networks (GNNs) to match people's views, as they are order-invariant and can manage a variable number of input nodes.